 However, Jobs' abrasive personality and stubbornly selective acknowledgement of reality alienated much of the staff and management.
-This extended before Apple such as when Jobs was at Atari, he got the job to create the classic game, Breakout, only to convince Wozniak to do the major programming work and secretly kept most of the bonus money for himself.
-Eventually Apple's market difficulties in the mid-1980s enabled the Apple board to have him Kicked Upstairs - he was still the chairman of the company, but was stripped off all decision-making powers and assigned to an almost-empty building instead.
-Jobs was not fooled by this move and after a losing power struggle to prevent this, he quit.
+This extended before Apple; in one case when Jobs was at Atari, he got the job to create the classic game Breakout, only to convince Wozniak to do the major programming work while secretly keeping most of the bonus money for himself.
+Eventually, Apple's market difficulties in the mid-1980s enabled the Apple board to have him Kicked Upstairs — he was still the chairman of the company, but was stripped of all decision-making powers and assigned to an almost-empty building instead.
+Jobs was not fooled by this move, and after a losing power struggle to prevent this, he quit.

 On his own, Jobs founded the NeXT computer company, which struggled under his exacting design specifications and slow sales of PCs that proved to be ahead of their time in many respects.
 The lasting legacy of NeXT included British scientist Sir Tim Berners-Lee using one of their computers to develop first World Wide Web browser and server, and the company's operating system, NeXTSTEP, becoming the basis for classic Mac OS's replacement, Mac OS X (now known as macOS), as well as Apple's subsequent operating systems iOS, watchOS and tvOS.